 The first step in managing anger is understanding what triggers a child’s outbursts.
 Is getting out the door for school a chronic issue for your child?
 Solutions might include laying out clothes and showering the night before, waking up earlier and using time warnings.
 Some kids respond well to having tasks broken down into steps and posted on the wall.

-If a child’s behavior is out of control, or causing major problems, it’s a good idea to try step-by-step parent training programs.
+If your child’s behavior is out of control, or causing major problems, you can try step-by-step parent training programs.
 These programs (like Parent-Child Interaction Therapy and Parent Management Training) train you to positively reinforce behavior you want to encourage, and give consistent consequences for behaviors you want to discourage.
 Most children respond well to a more structured relationship, with calm, consistent responses that they can count on.

 Here are some of the key elements taught in parent training: